jsturtevant/jsturtevant.github.io/_posts/2016-05-09-Service-Fabric-Service-Types.md

 There are two main types of services that can run inside Service Fabric.
 The first being Stateless services where state is stored in external service.
 This is the familiar way to build services and applications today.
 In the stateless applications you can either bring your own service or build one using the Service Fabric API's that let you tie into the Service Fabric runtime.
 Tying into the runtime allows you to begin to leverage the platform to get more insight into your services.

 The second type is a Stateful service where the data is co-located with code that runs the service reducing latency and reducing service complexity.
 There are currently two models for building Stateful services: Reliable Service and Reliable Actors.
 By choosing a Stateful service you are beginning to tap into the Service Fabric platform which goes beyond service orchestration.

+Hope that was a helpful break down of the services.
+Let me know in the comments or tell me how you view the options for building services in Service Fabric.